rsyncOSX/rsyncuidocs/content/en/docs/_index.md

 {{< alert >}}

-A note about the Calendar function: the schedule is implemented by using the Timer library.
+A note about the Schedule function: the schedule is implemented by using the Timer library.
 If your Mac goes to sleep, the schedule will NOT fire.
 If you lock your Mac, the schedule will NOT fire.
 The schedule will only fire as long as your Mac is "awake" and you are *logged* in.
 Refer to the *Limitations* section.

+The Schedule is by default a hidden feature, enable in user settings.

 {{< /alert >}}